indoorvivants/subatomic/docs/pages/example.md

 ScalaTags is not mandated by Subatomic (neither is writing it using Ammonite), but if we're already writing everything in Scala, why not HTML, too :-)

+This document is copying the example outlined in the [repo](https://github.com/indoorvivants/subatomic/tree/master/docs/example)

+## Folder structure

 Our example folder structure will look like this:

 ```bash